 Is the Interjoint technology suitable for modular construction?

-Does Zero Damage LLC deliver the product?
+Where is Zero Damage LLC shipping the product?

-What is included with the construction kits?
+What is included with the building kits?

 What are the warranty terms and conditions?

 Zero Damage guarantees the interlocking performance of the Interjoint steel connectors (Interjoint Terminals and Interjoint Brackets) until the product is fully installed.
 If the Interjoint Terminal or the Interjoint Bracket is broken or malfunctional when delivered, the company replaces the Interjoint steel component without charge.
-However, if some of the Interjoint connector components breaks during the installation due to the customer mishandling, the company is not responsible for that and could charge the new component replacement and its shipping.
+However, if some of the Interjoint connector components break during the installation due to the customer mishandling, the company is not responsible for that and could charge for the new component replacement and its shipping.